qingshan/dotfiles/doc/vim_plugins.md

 Terminal
 ---
+- `:T` - Open terminal in current window
-- `:tterm` - Open terminal in new tab
+- `:TT` - Open terminal in new tab
-- `:sterm` - Open terminal in horizontal
+- `:TS` - Open terminal in horizontal
-- `:vterm` - Open terminal in vertical
+- `:TV` - Open terminal in vertical

 ## Plugins